Essential Tips from a Concerned Car Accident Lawyer

 How to reduce fatigue on the road:

-1. Get enough rest the night before:
+1. Get enough rest the night before your drive:

 Get at least seven or eight hours of sleep the night before your journey.
 Without enough sleep, you will likely still be drowsy and exhausted when you start your journey.
 This would increase your likelihood of causing an accident.